KiranMantha/plumejs/README.md

 Previously, `useFormFields` also returns `resetFormFields` function to reset the form.
 But with the introduction of `Form` interface, this function becomes redundant and will be removed in future versions.

 The new update also brings one notable feature called `standalone` components.
-Standalone components doesn't rely on any type of global styles aprt from inheriting fonts.
+Standalone components doesn't rely on any type of global styles apart from inheriting fonts.
 Such components design is purely dictated by their own styles.
 This doesn't mean like developers have to write components in different manner :wink:.

 ```
 @Component({